 We were sitting in a park next to a hospital, and Heather remarked that inpatients sometimes come down to to the park in their hospital gowns.
 The same kinds of hospital gowns as everywhere else — gowns that are open in the back.
 Feel that breeze!

-When we moved to Busan, we were staying near a children’s hospital, and we saw a few parents carrying their kids into a coffeeshop while dragging along an IV pole.
+When I moved to Busan, I was staying near a children’s hospital, and I saw a few parents carrying their kids into a coffeeshop while dragging along an IV pole.
 It’s nice that they’re able to leave the hopsital now and then.